-

 When you’re facing a lender liability dispute, you need an attorney who understands this area of law and has the experience to protect your rights.
-At Cavell Law, our team has been representing clients in Solon, Ohio, and throughout the state in lender liability matters for years.
+At Cavell Law, our team has been representing clients in Cleveland, Ohio, and throughout the state in lender liability matters for years.

 We know how stressful and overwhelming these situations can be, and we’re here to walk you through the legal process and find the best possible solution.